Case Study · Anonymized profile

 Is this a real client?
 No. This is an anonymized composite profile drawn from corridor patterns across Swiss medtech holdings entering the United States.
 No single client is named, no leaked numbers are published, and no neighborhood-level location is used.

 Can you do similar work for us?
-Yes if the firm fits the corridor shape: a DACH medtech holding entering the US under the MDR-to-FDA bridge, with a US-facing commercial layer not yet aligned to FDA submission posture and US hospital procurement reading.
-Start with a discovery conversation to scope fit.
+Yes if GMA fits the corridor shape: a DACH medtech holding entering the US under the MDR-to-FDA bridge, with a US-facing website, offer, proof, and follow-up not yet aligned to FDA submission posture and US hospital procurement evaluation.
+Start with an inquiry screening to scope fit.

 How does this engagement start?
-Discovery conversation, no charge, scoped against the structural file.
-If the file fits, GMA proposes a Cross-Border Build with optional roll into Group Partnership.
-Pricing is confirmed in discovery, not on the public site.
+Inquiry screening, scoped against the structural file.
+If the file fits, GMA proposes a Cross-Border Marketing Build with optional roll into Global Marketing Partnership.
+Pricing is discussed after GMA sees the company, market, and work needed.

 If a US hospital pilot has surfaced an MDR-to-FDA gap, describe the file.

-Tell us which product family is in front of US procurement, where the 510(k) sits, and what the US-facing surface still leads with.
+Share which product family is in front of US procurement, where the 510(k) sits, and what the US website, deck, and sales material still leads with.
 Response within one business day.